-Katja Seitz Weichsel joined the BEACON project in spring 2012.
+Katja Seitz Weichsel worked on the BEACON project from spring 2012 through fall 2013.
 She studied physics at the University of Heidelberg, Germany and started working in atmospheric chemistry during her diploma thesis at the Institute of Environmental Physic in Heidelberg.
 First she studied atmospheric trace gases of the free troposphere at Germany’s highest mountain, the Zugspitze.
 During her PhD thesis at the same institute she changed subject to study the halogen emission of seaweed at the Irish West Coast.
 After completing her PhD she did a postdoc in Heidelberg, but spend time at UEA, Norwich to study the results of her thesis using a 2D model.
-After working on gases so close to the detection limit for years, she is now happy to work with high concentrations.
+After working on gases so close to the detection limit for years, she was quite happy to work with high concentrations on the BEACON project.

 Catherine Newman has been collaborating with and advising the BEACON team since spring of 2014.
 She earned her PhD in Mechanical Engineering from UC Berkeley in 2010 and currently works as a Bay Area-based freelance industrial product designer and developer.
 More information can be found at: http://catkaynew.com.